atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 good h -- -- n! how Shall I defcribve what I felt at the sight of her. — She was the very Image of puility, -- — Her whole appearance was perfectly elegant — and delicate. -- However to proceed — if I can. — •
-"T he lovely creature was half raised in her bed, and with a look, which declared both astonilhiiient and. fear, cried, who’s there. ?”
+"T he lovely creature was half raised in her bed, and with a look, which declared both astonilhiiient and. fear, cried, who’s there. ?"
 Perceiving
 AXXO 1 KA IN J. V
-Perceiving plainly that I was thfe intruder, by the ' light in my hand, as well as by a lamp in the chimney, she coloured, and exclaimed -- -- -- “Lord Woburn, heaven defend me !” — Then, in Sober accents — “what’s the matter? how came you here ?”
+Perceiving plainly that I was thfe intruder, by the ' light in my hand, as well as by a lamp in the chimney, she coloured, and exclaimed -- -- -- "Lord Woburn, heaven defend me !" — Then, in Sober accents — "what’s the matter? how came you here ?"
-No matter how I came here, ” replied I, Setting down the candle upon the table, advancing to the bedside, and going to clasp her in my arms, “here • Istm, my'charming Charlotte, and 1 will give you ■ no reason to repent of your disappointment ”
+No matter how I came here, " replied I, Setting down the candle upon the table, advancing to the bedside, and going to clasp her in my arms, "here • Istm, my'charming Charlotte, and 1 will give you ■ no reason to repent of your disappointment "
-“Gracious I” cried the dear innocent creature, Starting from my arms'all trembling with terror, “what is the reason of this?
-O leave me, leave me! or I will alarm the house, and call So? those who will oblige you to go.”
+"Gracious I" cried the dear innocent creature, Starting from my arms'all trembling with terror, "what is the reason of this?
+O leave me, leave me! or I will alarm the house, and call So? those who will oblige you to go."
-“As to that, my Sweet creature, ” Said I, gating on her charming neck and bosom uncovered, while fire was beautifully disordered, “Nobody will hear ■ you: conipose yourself, therefore, a little, for I am come to talk with you; ”
+"As to that, my Sweet creature, " Said I, gating on her charming neck and bosom uncovered, while fire was beautifully disordered, "Nobody will hear ■ you: conipose yourself, therefore, a little, for I am come to talk with you; "
-“Is this a time and place to talk with me .?” cried She, Srightened even to tears, which Stood trembling in her -- lovely eyes j “How could lcrd« Woburn, who Slrould he my friend and protestor, the guardian of my person and character, think ot endangering both, by breaking into my apartment at this hour ot the night? — Oh!! rae, leave me, I conjure you: ” added She, pitshing away my hands, which had Seized her’s, “I will not talk to • you, I will not listen to you now'j you cannot expert I Slrould.” '
+"Is this a time and place to talk with me .?" cried She, Srightened even to tears, which Stood trembling in her -- lovely eyes j "How could lcrd« Woburn, who Slrould he my friend and protestor, the guardian of my person and character, think ot endangering both, by breaking into my apartment at this hour ot the night? — Oh!! rae, leave me, I conjure you: " added She, pitshing away my hands, which had Seized her’s, "I will not talk to • you, I will not listen to you now'j you cannot expert I Slrould." '
-“Yes, ” replied I, ' Sitting down in a chair hy her ' bedside“ “do insist upon your hearing me now. uawson, your woman is an insamous devil j— — * She has not only her own incontinence to answer for, She has accused you'of receiving men into your chamber at night.
-One of them I just now Saw let in by her who came to either her 'Or you.”
+"Yes, " replied I, ' Sitting down in a chair hy her ' bedside" "do insist upon your hearing me now. uawson, your woman is an insamous devil j— — * She has not only her own incontinence to answer for, She has accused you'of receiving men into your chamber at night.
+One of them I just now Saw let in by her who came to either her 'Or you."
 ***' And '
 II — .^ w f ^ ^ ^ »
 I
 I
-'** And can you give.credit tors) Scandalous and So Salfe a .charge, my lord !” replied the dear angel, Still in a violent terror, “but be that as it vtill ^ leave me now— — will .vindicate mysels sufficiently I tomorrow— — what a dreadful, what a groundlefe i, accusation is this !” continued She, risin., up, trembling, and looking about for the tastel of her bell, which I had, upon ray sirr letting; go her j hand, twistcd in Such a manner abo rt the back of
+'** And can you give.credit tors) Scandalous and So Salfe a .charge, my lord !" replied the dear angel, Still in a violent terror, "but be that as it vtill ^ leave me now— — will .vindicate mysels sufficiently I tomorrow— — what a dreadful, what a groundlefe i, accusation is this !" continued She, risin., up, trembling, and looking about for the tastel of her bell, which I had, upon ray sirr letting; go her j hand, twistcd in Such a manner abo rt the back of
 I the chair, that She copld hardly reach it. -- -- -- -- --
 ‘ I am now Sensible how wrong my behaviour was, — I deserve to be punished 5 — yet not quite So rigo j roufly, I think, Wilmot. -- -- -- -- Why did She look So